Chymyst/chymyst-core/doc/chymyst01.md

 The reaction computes a value `z` out of `x` and `y` using the function `computeZ` (or any other code as needed).
 The newly computed value `z` is placed onto the output molecule `a`, which is injected back into the soup.

-In this way, the chemical machine can be programmed to run arbitrary computations.
+The computations performed by the chemical machine are _automatically_ concurrent.
 Whenever input molecules are available in the soup, the runtime engine will start a reaction that consumes these input molecules.
 If many copies of input molecules are available, the runtime engine could start several reactions concurrently.
 (The runtime engine can decide how many reactions to run depending on system load and the number of available cores.)

-Every reaction receives the values carried by its _input_ molecules as input arguments.
+Note that every reaction receives the values carried by its _input_ molecules.
-The reaction body can be a pure function that computes output values solely from input values and outputs some new molecules that carry the newly computed output values.
+The reaction body can be a pure function that computes output values solely from the input values.
-If the reaction body is a pure function, it is completely safe (free of race conditions) to execute concurrently several instances of the same reaction, consuming each time a different set of input molecules.
+If the reaction body is a pure function, it is completely safe (free of race conditions) to execute concurrently several copies of the same reaction, since each copy will consume a different set of input molecules.
-This is the way `JoinRun` uses the “chemical simulator” to achieve safe and automatic concurrency in a purely functional way.
+This is how the chemical machine achieves safe and automatic concurrency in a purely functional way.

 ## The syntax of `JoinRun`

-So far, we have been using some chemistry-resembling pseudocode to illustrate the structure of “chemical reactions”.
+So far, we have been using a kind of chemistry-resembling pseudocode to illustrate the structure of reactions in `JoinRun`.
 The actual syntax of `JoinRun` is only a little more verbose than that pseudocode:

 ```scala